 A Japanese garden relies on the philosophy of the circle of life and also on the expressiveness of nature.

-The Japanese garden in Kadriorg park was opened on 31 July 2011.
-Masao Sone, designer of the garden, comes from Kyoto and learned landscaping in Tokyo as well as from his father who is a gardener.
+The Japanese garden in Kadriorg Park was opened on 31 July 2011.
+Masao Sone, the designer of the garden, comes from Kyoto and learned landscaping in Tokyo as well as from his father who is a gardener.

 A garden is like any living organism – it develops and changes in time and you will always find a reason to come back here!